d-cook/bootstrap/README.md

     - Enforced by UI instead of compiler (i.e. can only build valid structures)
 - Drag & drop editor for HTML / VDOM / CSS
 - Drag & drop shapes to create SVG images / graphics
-- Evolving this system / App:
-  - Since everything about it is modifiable within itself, you can mold it into a totally different paradigm or system
 - Bootstrap the system to a different language or platform (assembly, JVM, CLR, etc.)
-    - The only parts that are "native code" are:
-      - Basic operations (+, -, if, etc)
-      - Some implementation of lists & records (you get this for free in JavaScript)
-      - Basic graphics commands (e.g. VDOM, SVG, or some other "line here, box there" model)
-      - The code that the compiler outputs as the native equivalent of invoking a function
-    - Recode (copy) _just_ the native code for those parts for some other platform
-    - Run the bootstrap-generator using _that_ spec, and run the resulting output on the new platform
-    - BOOM!
-The same app is now running (exactly as you left it) on that other platform.
+<br>The only "native code" needed for each is basic operators (+, -, if, etc), some implementation of lists & records, basic graphics commands (e.g. VDOM, SVG, or like boxes & lines), and the native equivalent of invoking a function.
+By providing a different set of those per language or platform, and feeding the right one into the bootstrapper, the entire runtime can be loaded onto another platform exactly as it was before.
 - This running system can serialize itself and transfer itself over the wire (e.g. HTTP)